selfrefactor/rambda/README.md

 It returns a curried function with the same arity as the longest function in the spec object.
 Arguments will be applied to the spec methods recursively.

+> :boom: The currying in this function works best with functions with 4 arguments or less. (arity of 4)

 ```javascript
 const spec = {
   name: R.path('deeply.nested.firstname')